 - provide relevant information to public authorities,

-- systematically accumulate and expertly process all types of information, records and documents pertaining to the period of oppression,
+- systematically accumulate, expertly, scholarly and documentarly process all types of information, records and documents pertaining to the period of oppression,

 - work with similar institutions in the Slovak Republic and abroad, mainly with archives, museums, libraries, survivors of the resistance, survivors of concentration and labor camps, provide them with information, present them with research options, render methodical counsel and promote their activities,

-- present the public with the results of its activities, primarily publicize information and other records between 1939 and 1989, individual actions and life stories, publish and promote publications, organize exhibitions, seminars, conferences, discussion forums,
+- present the public with the results of its activities, primarily publicize information and other records between 1939 and 1989, individual actions and life stories, publish and promote publications and audiovisual works including own documentary movies, organize educational and cultural events, seminars, conferences, discussion forums,

 - promote ideas of freedom and defence of democracy against such regimes as Nazism and Communism,